Steering: Cycles

 In bicycles and motorcycles, leaning in the direction of the turn is required to counter the inertia of the vehicle, which would otherwise cause it to skid in a straight line.
 To make a two-wheeled vehicle lean into a turn, riders often steer briefly in the opposite direction to angle the wheels away from the turn, a process known as countersteering.
-At low speeds, the countersteering required to make a turn is almost unnoticably small, but at a typical motorcycle's speed, large and deliberate countersteering is required to complete a turn quickly.
+At low speeds, the countersteering required to make a turn is almost unnoticeably small, but at a typical motorcycle's speed, large and deliberate countersteering is required to complete a turn quickly.
 The amount of countersteering required also depends on the vehicle's weight, as bicycles can often complete turns using only weight shifting.
 Similar techinques are also used to steer tilting three-wheeled vehicles, but rigid, non-tilting three-wheelers are steered similarly to cars, and can require differentials so that the wheel facing away from the turn can complete a longer distance than the wheel facing into the turn.